ECronin1973/programming-for-data-analytics/assignments/README.md

 jupyter notebook assignment05-population.ipynb
 ```

----
 ## 🧹 Data Cleaning Steps

-The raw dataset is cleaned by:
+Before analysis, the raw dataset was cleaned by:

-- Dropping metadata columns not required for analysis
+- Dropping metadata columns that weren’t needed.
-- Filtering to retain only 'Male' and 'Female' rows
+- Filtering to keep only rows labelled ‘Male’ and ‘Female’.
-- Standardising age labels (e.g. converting 'Under 1 year' to `0`)
+- Standardising age labels (e.g. converting “Under 1 year” to 0).
-- Removing non-numeric age entries and converting types
+- Removing non-numeric age entries and converting types.
-- Ensuring all population counts are stored as integers
+- Ensuring all population counts were stored as integers.

----

 ## 📈 Pivot Table Creation

-A pivot table is constructed with:
+Once cleaned, the data was reshaped into a pivot table with:

 - **Rows**: Single year of age
 - **Columns**: Sex ('Male', 'Female')
 - **Values**: Population counts

-This structure enables direct comparison of male and female population counts across age groups.
+This made it easy to directly compare male and female population counts across age groups.

----

 ## 🧮 Statistical Analysis

-The notebook computes the following per sex:
+Finally, the notebook computed several weighted statistics for each sex:

 - **Weighted Mean Age** — average age weighted by population count
 - **Weighted Standard Deviation** — spread of ages around the weighted mean
 - **Weighted Median Age** — age at which half the population is younger and half is older

-Each statistic is saved to CSV for reproducibility and downstream use.
+Each of these statistics was saved to CSV files to ensure reproducibility and allow for downstream use.

----

 ## 🔍 KDE and Bell Curve Visualisation

-Two visualisations are provided:

-- **Parametric Bell Curve** — approximates a normal distribution using weighted mean and standard deviation
-- **Kernel Density Estimate (KDE)** — smoothed density based on actual age counts, without assuming normality
+As part of the analysis, I produced two different visualisations to show how age is distributed by sex in Ireland.
+The first was a parametric bell curve, which uses the weighted mean and standard deviation to approximate a normal distribution.
+The second was a kernel density estimate (KDE), which is based directly on the actual age counts and doesn’t assume the data follows a normal shape.

-Plots are saved as PNG files and designed for clarity and accessibility.
+Both plots were saved as PNG files and designed to be clear and accessible for reporting.

 ### 📸 Visual Outputs

-These are the two main plot outputs produced by the notebook (saved to the root `plots/` folder):
+The notebook generated two main plots, saved in the root plots/ folder:

 ![Parametric bell curves (approx normal) - assignment 05](plots/assignment05-age-bell-curve.png)